Japan To Dump Wastewater From Wrecked Fukushima Nuclear Plant Into Pacific Ocean

 Japan's government announced a decision to begin dumping more than a million tons of treated but still radioactive wastewater from the crippled Fukushima nuclear plant into the Pacific Ocean in two years.

-The plant was severely damaged in a 2011 magnitude 9.0 quake and tsunami that left around 20,000 people in northeast Japan dead or missing.
+The plant was severely damaged in a 2011 magnitude 9.0 quake and tsunami that left about 20,000 people in northeast Japan dead or missing.

-Despite Tokyo's assurances that the move to discharge wastewater will not pose a threat to people or the environment, the decision was roundly criticized by local fishermen, environmental groups and Japan's neighbors.
+Despite Tokyo's assurances that discharging wastewater will not pose a threat to people or the environment, the decision was roundly criticized by the local fishing community, environmental groups and Japan's neighbors.
 Within hours of the announcement, protesters rallied outside government offices in Tokyo and Fukushima.

 "On the premise of strict compliance with regulatory standards that have been established, we select oceanic release," Japan's government said in a statement after Cabinet ministers finalized the decision.
 The water will be further treated and diluted, and the release will begin in two years, and take decades to complete.

-The damaged Fukushima plant itself will take at least decades to decommission.
-A swathe of land around the plant remains uninhabitable, thousands of residents remain displaced, and the wastewater issue is another example of the 2011 disaster's complex, long-term effects.
+The damaged Fukushima plant will take at least decades to decommission.
+A swath of land around the plant remains uninhabitable, thousands of residents remain displaced, and the wastewater issue is another example of the 2011 disaster's complex, long-term effects.

-Since the quake and tsunami that crippled the Fukushima Daiichi nuclear, water used to cool the nuclear reactors, as well as contaminated groundwater has been stored in massive tanks at the plants.
+Since the quake and tsunami that crippled the Fukushima Daiichi nuclear plant, water used to cool the nuclear reactors and contaminated groundwater have been stored in massive tanks at the plants.

 Last year, the Vienna-based International Atomic Energy Agency said Japan's plan to release the water — or alternatively, to let it evaporate into the air — was technically feasible, "routinely used by operating nuclear power plants worldwide," and soundly based on safety and environmental impact assessments.